att-innovate/firework/README.md

 Leave the VNC client session open; this is now our main way to interact with the remote server.
 We'll use it to first install and then use the EDA tools to design our FPGA peripheral hardware.

 #### Installing Altera's EDA tools
 To reiterate, some <a href="https://en.wikipedia.org/wiki/Electronic_design_automation">EDA tools</a> are free and some aren't.
-Some have free versions with limited features but may be all you need.
-Although I used non-free tools that required a license (and I'll show you how to set up that license), I recommend using free versions where you can.
-You may even consider choosing a development board based on the free-ness of the toolchain necessary for compiling designs for that board.
+Some have free versions with limited features, and that may be all you need.
+Although I used licensed tools, I recommend using free versions where possible.
+You may even consider choosing a development board based on the free-ness of the toolchain necessary for compiling designs for that board (e.g., I later realized that a licensed Quartus Prime was required to even work with the Arria 10).

-I used the following tools in working with the Arria 10 SoC Development Kit:
+I used the following EDA tools in working with the Arria 10 SoC Development Kit:
 - <a href="https://www.altera.com/products/design-software/fpga-design/quartus-prime/overview.html">Quartus Prime Standard Edition</a>
 - <a href="https://www.altera.com/products/design-software/fpga-design/quartus-prime/features/qts-qsys.html">Qsys System Integration Tool</a>
 - <a href="https://www.altera.com/products/design-software/model---simulation/modelsim-altera-software.html">ModelSim-Intel FPGA Edition</a> (formerly ModelSim Altera Edition)

-Note that although newer version(s) of the tools have been released, I'll stick to the *version 16.1* set I used during development for the purpose of this tutorial.
-Feel free to download the latest release; the general design process should be the same, but the interface may look a little different.
+Note that although newer versions of the tools have been released, I used `version 16.1` and will continue using these tools throughout the tutorial.
+Feel free to download the latest release; the general design process is the same, but the interface may look slightly different.

 The following steps should be completed on the CentOS 7 server through your open VNC client session.

-1. From Intel's <a href="http://dl.altera.com/16.1/?edition=standard&platform=linux&download_manager=direct">Download Center</a>, download *version 16.1* of the *Quartus Prime Standard Edition* software and *device support for the Arria 10* (parts 1, 2, and 3).
-Select *Linux* as the operating system and *Direct Download* as your download method (setting up the *Akamai DLM3 Download Manager* takes extra steps and is unnecessary for this one-time download).
-You're presented a few options for downloading the necessary files.
+1. From Intel's <a href="http://dl.altera.com/16.1/?edition=standard&platform=linux&download_manager=direct">Download Center</a>, download `version 16.1` of the *Quartus Prime Standard Edition* software and *device support for the Arria 10* (parts 1, 2, and 3).
+Select **Linux** as the operating system and **Direct Download** as the download method (setting up the *Akamai DLM3 Download Manager* takes extra effort and is unnecessary for a one-time download).
+You have a few options for downloading the necessary files.
 I avoided the *Complete Download* since it's a pretty huge file (23.9GB) and contains unnecessary device support.
 Instead, download the following individual files from the *Multiple File Download* section:
 - Quartus Prime Standard Edition Software (Device support not included)
 - Quartus Prime Device Package 1 (Arria 10 part 1 & 2)
 - Quartus Prime Device Package 2 (Arria 10 part 3)

-It's not always within a hardware company's best interest to build intuitive websites; maximize the page to make the arrows that allow you to download these files visible (see the screenshot below).
+Hardware companies have a lot on their plate, and sometimes it's difficult for them to deliver content in a concise, intuitive manner.
+Several options for how to download the software is an example.
+Here's another: maximize the page to make the arrows appear that allow you to actually download these files (see red box in the screenshot below).

 ![alt text](resources/images/download.png)

-2. From the previous step, you should now have the following <a href="https://en.wikipedia.org/wiki/Tar_(computing)">tarballs</a> sitting in your `~/Downloads` directory:
+2. You should now have the following <a href="https://en.wikipedia.org/wiki/Tar_(computing)">tarballs</a> sitting in your `~/Downloads` (or other default) directory:
 - Quartus-16.1.0.196-linux.tar
 - Quartus-16.1.0.196-devices-1.tar
 - Quartus-16.1.0.196-devices-2.tar

-Before we begin extracting and installing the software, it's important to choose a directory as the root of all your FPGA development.
-Out of habit, I chose `~/workspace/`.
-We'll also create separate directories for each of the components we downloaded (this will make your setup cleaner and easier to navigate in the future as more files and directories are generated).
+Before we begin extracting and installing the software, it's important to choose a directory as the root for all of your FPGA development; several files and directories will be generated as we build the design, and without organization, things can get unwieldy fast.
+Out of habit, I chose `~/workspace/` and use this in all the code blocks below (if you choose a different location, replace `~/workspace/` with your root in all paths that follow).
+In the root directory, let's also create directories for each of the components we downloaded (this will make your setup cleaner and easier to navigate in the future as more files/directories are generated or newer versions of the tools are downloaded).

 ```
 mkdir ~/workspace